Medicines and travelCarrying medication abroad and advice regarding falsified medication

 Travellers who are taking certain ‘controlled drugs’ may be required to obtain an export licence prior to transporting set quantities (usually three months’ or more supply) into or out of the UK.
 The application should be made at least 10 days prior to travel.
 Some examples of controlled drugs include: Diamorphine, Diazepam, Codeine, Fentanyl, Methadone, Morphine, Pethidine, Ritalin and Temazepam.
 Further information on the drugs which will require an export license and application forms can be found on the Gov.uk website.
 Those carrying controlled drugs and other prescription drugs on shorter trips are advised by the Home Office to obtain and carry a letter from the GP or prescriber detailing the medicines.

-Wherever possible, travellers should avoid the risk of purchasing counterfeit medication, by obtaining all the medication they will need prior to travel.
+Wherever possible, travellers should avoid the risk of purchasing falsified medication, by obtaining all the medication they will need prior to travel.

 Travellers should also be advised to:

 - Take out an appropriate level of travel health insurance including repatriation and specific cover for any pre-existing illnesses.